A Problematic Path

 If you are concerned that your educational institution may have allowed a public highway to be created by prescription on your site we would recommend that you obtain professional advice as soon as possible.
 If the time limit has not been achieved it may be possible to erect fences, gates and notices to prevent the pathway from becoming a public highway.
 Once a public highway comes into existence it can only cease to exist if it physically disappears, for example a cliff path falling into the sea, or a statutory procedure is used to close the highway.

-If you wish to discuss any of the issues raised in this article, please do not hesitate to contact Alistair Mason or another member of the Burnetts Commercial Property Team on 01228 552222.
+If you wish to discuss any of the issues raised in this article, please do not hesitate to contact Helen Hayward or another member of the Burnetts Commercial Property Team on 01228 552222.